Jeremy Thiesfeldt: Education

 Thiesfeldt chairs the Assembly Education Committee, and a member of the Wisconsin Department of Public Instruction Standards Review Council, In 2012, Thiesfeldt sponsored legislation, passed by the Republican-controlled Assembly, that would allow schools to teach abstinence-only sex education, as opposed to comprehensive sex education.
 Thiesfeldt opposed Common Core State Standards. and in 2015 sponsored legislation allowing parents to opt-out from state standardized testing for their children.
 In 2019, Thiesfeldt introduced a bill in the state Assembly that would compel Wisconsin public schools and charter schools to teach cursive handwriting, at an estimated annual cost of $1.7 million to $5.95 million in student materials and some additional sum for teacher training.

 In 2018, the day after 17 students and staff members were fatally shot at a high school in Florida, Thiesfeldt posted a tweet linking to an article on the on conservative website PJ Media that romanticized a past era when "high school kids rode the bus with rifles and shot their guns at high school rifle ranges."
-After a backlash, Thiesfeldt deleted the post, issued an apology for what he called an "poorly timed and insensitive" tweet, and said that he did not believe "that children should be able to bring guns to school."
+After a backlash, Thiesfeldt deleted the post, issued an apology for what he called a "poorly timed and insensitive" tweet, and said that he did not believe "that children should be able to bring guns to school."